RafaelClaumann/snippetbox/readme.txt

             The pattern that we’re using to inject dependencies won’t work if your handlers are spread across multiple packages.
             In that case, an alternative approach is to create a config package exporting an Application struct and have your handler functions close over this to form a closure.

+    3.4 Centralized error handling

+            Let’s neaten up our application by moving some of the error handling code into helper methods.
+            This will help separate our concerns and stop us repeating code as we progress through the build.

+            Add a new helpers.go file under the cmd/web directory.

+            We use the debug.Stack() function to get a stack trace for the current goroutine and append it to the log message.
+            We use the http.StatusText() function to automatically generate a human-friendly text representation of a given HTTP status code.
+            For example, http.StatusText(400) will return the string "Bad Request".